 Being a tutor on Learnmate means you decide how many hours you want to work.
 Whether that’s taking on a single student for an hour a week or multiple students more intensively.
 It is generally expected that tutors who commit to Learnmate are available at least 3 hours per week per student to ensure flexibility should students require any additional support, particularly in the build up to and around relevant assessment times.
 You can manage your ongoing availability through your account on Learnmate.

-Learnmate has a Reliability Policy in place to ensure that all tutors and students act and are treated fairly.
+As per Learnmate’s Tutor Terms and Conditions, Learnmate has a process in place for tutors to cease tutoring to ensure that all tutors and students act and are treated fairly.

-This policy aims to ensure that in taking on a student, tutors commit to the student’s requirements (whether it be short or long term, weekly or fortnightly) and to be there until they achieve the outcome they seek; not leave them before that outcome is achieved or at least not without a valid reason.
-That is, being ‘busy with exams’ or ‘having too much on your plate’ is not a valid excuse for leaving a student.
+Our Tutor T&Cs require reliability and aim to ensure that tutors only take on a student if they have the capacity to commit to the student’s requirements (whether a short or long engagement) and generally be there until they achieve the outcome they seek; not leave them before that outcome is achieved or at least not without a valid reason.
+That is, like we expect of any of our mates, tutors are required to be reliable and not pick-up or drop students based on being ‘busy with exams’ or ‘having too much on your plate’.
+We’re here to be champions of change and to see through the promise we make to students in taking them on initially.

-If you are not prepared to take on a student for the medium to long term (or as per their specific requirements), you should not accept the student’s request and direct them back to Learnmate to find someone more suitable.
+If you are not prepared to take on a student for the medium to long term (or as per their specific requirements), you shouldn’t accept the student’s request and direct them back to Learnmate to find someone more suitable.

-If you do take on a student but your circumstances change and you have a valid reason for leaving your students, such as severe personal issues, an extended planned period of absence (e.g. an exchange) or have a permanent reduction in capacity to tutor, you must supply a notice period of at least two weeks by email to both email@example.com and the customer and continue tutoring in the meantime.
+If you do take on a student but your circumstances change and you need to end tutoring, such as severe personal issues, an extended planned period of absence (e.g. an exchange) or have a permanent reduction in capacity to tutor, you need to comply with the requirements set out in clause 4.8 of the Tutor T&Cs.
+Please reach out to email@example.com if you have any questions relating to this process.

 The Learnmate Online Training Course is a unique training platform developed by Learnmate specifically for tutors.